Death Busters: Professor Tomoe

-In the first anime, Hotaru's injury and the Death Busters' arrival occur at the same time.
+In the original anime, Hotaru's injury and the Death Busters' arrival occur at the same time.
 Professor Tomoe's story is the same with the exception that he was forcefully possessed by Germatoid.
 Tomoe also survives the ordeal as Germatoid leaves his body and is destroyed by Sailor Uranus and Neptune, attempting to reach Hotaru.
 Following the final battle, Tomoe loses his memories as he is entrusted with his reborn daughter's care until the season premiere of Sailor Stars, when Setsuna Meioh comes to retrieve her, and after that, he is not seen again in the series.

 Professor Tomoe appears in several musicals.
 In the Last Dracul arc, his body is possessed by an alchemist known as Dreadful Berserk (アンデッド・ベルセルク, Andeddo Beruseruku).
 Using Tomoe's laboratory, Berserk tries to create perfect homunculi in order to replace human beings; however, his first homunculi, the Death Mannetjes, turned out to be flawed creatures.
 Although Tomoe is possessed by Berserk, the latter shows concern for Hotaru.
 In Kessen / Transylvania no Mori (Kaiteiban) - Saikyou no Kataki Dark Cain no Nazo, the Amazoness Quartet, known as "Samael Quartet" in this revision, are homunculi created by Tomoe from Chibiusa's star seed.

 Professor Tomoe is voiced by Akira Kamiya in Sailor Moon S and by Takuya Kirimoto in Crystal.
 In the Cloverway Inc. English adaptation produced in association with Optimum Productions, he is voiced by Jeff Lumby, and the Germatoid creatures are voiced by a range of actors including Tony Daniels, David Fraser, and Steven Bednarski.
 In the Viz Media English adaptation, he is voiced by Keith Silverstein.
 In the musicals, he has been portrayed by Shunsaku Yajima, Ryuuji Kasahara, Kaname Aoki, and Yuuki Kaon.